ameekbhalla/website/content/post/2021-09-24-how-to-report-p-values/index.markdown

 ## How (not) to draw charts

 The 3D bar charts above have at least three problems:
-1. As is clear from their names, the "will do yoga" and "will not do yoga" responses always sum to a 100%.
+1. As is clear from their names, the "will do yoga" and "will not do yoga" responses always sum to 100%.
 That is the paired red and blue bars always sum to 100% within each age (or organic food) group.
 Therefore, only one of the responses is needed, the other one is redundant.
 2. The gray, shadowed regions at the top of the bars make it harder to judge their heights.
 Is the shadowed region included in the height or not?
 3. It's best to arrange the bars in order of their height so that you can identify the tallest and shortest bars at a glance.

 Observe how much easier it is to read the 2D versions of the charts above: